A Syrian reality check, from IKEA

 The campaign's creator believes it was worth it.

 "People who had fled from war zones came up to us and said 'This is how it feels.'
-'I remember this."
+'I remember this.'"

 Folgero says many people came to IKEA during October just to see the Syrian house replica.

-Each week, 40.000 visitors passed through the Syrian home.
-And Ikea installation raised 22 million euros for the Red Cross' efforts in Syria.
+Each week, 40,000 visitors passed through the Syrian home.
+And the campaign, which the Ikea installation was part of, raised 22 million euros to support the Red Cross's efforts in Syria.